- Page Count: 446

 Let’s just agree from the beginning that words will not do this book justice, yes?
 Good.
 Now for words:

 Anyways, I LOVE ELIAS SO MUCH.
 Like he’s survived this brutal training to be a killer, yet still managed to remain human and want to escape that life.
-So much of this book is about how our choices define us and he’s put in such incredibly difficult situations aaghhh my heart still breaks for like every single character.
+So much of this book is about how our choices define us and he’s put in such incredibly difficult situations… aaghhh my heart still breaks for like every single character.
 They were all so strong, flawed, and believable.
 A+ character growth all around, but especially with Laia.
-She isn’t the typical badass YA heroine either… like she starts out pretty timid.
+She isn’t the typical cliche YA heroine either because she starts out pretty timid.
 I loved her determination to rescue her brother and persevere through the hellish experience of being the Commandant’s slave.
 Like this world is brutal, but she stopped letting life happen to her and started acting on her own plans:

 “Once, I’d have wanted that.
 I’d have wanted someone to tell me what to do, to fix everything.
 Once, I’d have wanted to be saved.”

 – The Commandant might be one of my most hated book villains ever

 – Alternating POVs that wove together perfectly

 – Elias and his hilarious POV that still managed to be sarcastic while fleeing death

 – The humanity in everyone and what they choose to act on

 – There’s romance, but the story in no way centers around it